Tsie23/AWS-re-Start-Journey/Compute/topic-notes.md

 ## Key Concepts
 - Scaling (vertical vs horizontal)
+Vertical scaling means making system handle more traffic or work.

+Horizontal scaling is when you add more servers and share the workload between them.

 - AMIs (Amazon Machine Images)
 An AMI is a type of a template for making new EC2 servers.
 It contains the operating system, pre-installed software, customized settings and security configurations.